stateful/docs.runme.dev/docs/guide/servicemesh.md

 ## Security[](https://docs-runme-q3n6krjle-stateful.vercel.app/guide/servicemesh#security)

-To boost the application's security, we will enable strict mutual TLS mode in Istio, which secures service-to-service communication and provides authentication to protect sensitive data.
+To boost the application's security, we will enable strict mutual TLS mode in Istio.
+This mode secures service-to-service communication and provides authentication to protect sensitive data.

-To do this, run the script below.
+To do this, create a file named `peer-authentication.yaml` and give it the following configurations:

 ```sh {"cwd":"/Users/macbookpro/Desktop/docs.runme.dev/docs/guide/","id":"01J4PEEDFAA2PV3CBPY9YSS6NG"}
 cat << EOF > peer-authentication.yaml